 We will reply to your enquiry as soon as possible with the information required and an offer if requested.

-Bernhard Edmaier advises his clients to have their photographs mounted on LUXAR reflection-free glass, which means that there are hardly any light reflections on the image and that it is fully protected against the harmful ultraviolet radiation.
+Bernhard Edmaier advises his clients to have their photographs mounted on reflection-free glass, which means that there are hardly any light reflections on the image and that it is fully protected against the harmful ultraviolet radiation.
 Images can be reproduced in a large format up to 150 x 150 cm.
-Bernhard Edmaier works very closely with a special laboratory.
-The motif is exposed on Kodak Professional Endura Premier paper and then it is mounted between 4 mm thick LUXAR museum glass and an AluDibond plate furnished with a suspension frame.
+Bernhard Edmaier works very closely with special laboratories.
+The motif is exposed on Kodak Professional Endura Premier paper or printed on special Hahnemühle Papers, and then it is mounted between 4 mm thick museum glass (LUXAR or DIAMOND) and an AluDibond plate furnished with a suspension frame.
 Should you have another preference, please contact us directly.
 We will be pleased to assist you.

 18 motifs from the “Colours of the Earth” series are available as a limited edition, printed on cotton paper, which means matt photos with an unusual texture and haptics.

 „ ....
 Bernhard Edmaier's nature photography reminds of action paintings - geology becomes a special field of art history .... “